Skip to main content

 10 mentions Positive Neutral Negative

-• “The gameplay with the cards is quite innovative!
-The card-based decision mechanic is interesting; every time the player makes a choice, they're presented with a hand of cards representing moods or emotions and chooses the one to represent their character's response.”
+• “The art is pretty good, if a bit generic, and the card-based decision mechanic is quite interesting; every time the player makes a choice, they are presented with a hand of cards representing moods or emotions and choose one to represent their character's response.”

-• “I also have to say while I absolutely loved the card art in the game, it essentially boils down to unlocking extra dialogue options.
-There's no actual card play or real mechanic here.”
+• “I also have to say while I absolutely loved the card art in the game it essentially boils down to unlocking extra dialogue options; there's no actual card play or real mechanic here.”

-• “From then on, it's a trainwreck of grammar errors, buzzwords, and really boring gameplay.
-The only okay thing is the artwork of the cards, and that is it.”
+• “From then on it's a trainwreck of grammar errors, buzz words, and really boring gameplay... the only okay thing is the artwork of the cards and that is it.”

 • music